Testing Conditional Independence via Quantile Regression Based Partial Copulas: Estimation of Conditional Distribution Functions

 This shows that $\hat{F}^{(m_n, n)}$ is pointwise consistent over $\mathcal{P}_0$ given that the quantile regression procedure is pointwise consistent over $\mathcal{P}_0$.
 Moreover, we can transfer the rate of convergence $g_P$ directly.
 In Section \ref{sec:correlationtest} we will use this type of pointwise consistency to show asymptotic pointwise level and power of our conditional independence test over $\mathcal{P}_0$.

-Note that we can estimate conditional distribution functions in settings with high dimensional covariates to the extend that our quantile regression estimation procedure can deal with the high dimensionality.
+Note that we can estimate conditional distribution functions in settings with high dimensional covariates to the extend that the quantile regression estimation procedure can deal with high dimensionality.
 An example of such a procedure is given in Section \ref{sec:quantileregmodels}.

 We chose to state Proposition \ref{prop:Fhatconsistent} and Theorem \ref{thm:pointwiseconsistency} for equidistant grids only, but in the proof of Proposition \ref{prop:Fhatconsistent} we only need that the ratio $\kappa_m / \gamma_m$ between the coarseness $\kappa_m$ and the smallest subinterval $\gamma_m = \min_{k=1, \dots, m-1}(\tau_{k+1} - \tau_k)$ must not diverge as $m \to \infty$.
 This is obviously ensured for an equidistant grid.
 Moreover, for an equidistant grid, $\kappa_m = (\tau_{\max} - \tau_{\min}) / (m-1)$, and $\kappa_{m_n} \in o(g_P(n))$ if $m_n$ grows with rate at least $g_P(n)^{-(1 + \epsilon)}$ for some $\epsilon > 0$.
 Since the rate is unknown in practical applications we choose $m$ to be the smallest integer larger than $\sqrt{n}$ as a rule of thumb, since this represents the optimal parametric rate.